Durantoine/ros2-devcontainer/README.md

 # ROS2 Development Environment

-Docker-based ROS2 Humble for Mac M3 with Gazebo and Foxglove.
+Docker-based ROS2 Humble development environment with Gazebo simulation and Foxglove visualization.
+TurtleBot3 is included as an example.

 ## Requirements